backupbrew/switchbrew/HID services.md

 Takes two input u32s for the colors, an input u64 **UniquePadId**, and no output.

+A state flag must be clear, otherwise an error is thrown.
+Afterwards, this flag is set.

 Sends the spi-write subcommand to the specified controller, for writing the [color data](Joy-Con#Colors.md##Colors "wikilink").
 This writes to offset 0x6050 size 0x6, where the first 3-bytes are from the first u32